inwonakng/homepage-old/data/blog/iterm2-tmux-remote-integration.md

 ### Splitting panes

 To split a pane horizontally, press `cmd+d`.
 To split vertically, use `cmd+shift+d`.
 You can close a pane by pressing `cmd+w`, just like how you would close your tab in a web browser.
 Iterm also accepts `ctrl+d` key to close a pane.
 If there is only one pane, this closes the entire terminal, so be careful.
 To navigate between the panes in a window, you can use `cmd+option+arrow`.
 Unlike tmux, you'll notice that you do not have to press the keys sequentially.
 You can also cycle between different tabs by pressing `cmd+arrow`.
+To zoom in/out of a pane, you can press `cmd+shift+enter`.

 ### Setting up floating window